Assistant Professor of Biology

 Danny is currently conducting research on the distribution, natural history and conservation of the timber rattlesnake in Tennessee.
 He is the Tennessee representative for the Timber Rattlesnake Conservation Action Planning Committee, a congregation of scientists and wildlife biologists creating conservation plans and objectives for the species.

 Professional and organizational affiliations include the Tennessee Academy of Science, Tennessee Entomological Society, Kentucky-Tennessee branch of American Society of Microbiology, Tennessee Herpetological Society, Beta Theta Pi fraternity, Beta Beta Beta Biological Honor Society, Republicans for Environmental Protection and the Wildlife Society.
-He also served as the chair for the Zoology Section of the 2004 meeting of the Tennessee Academy of Science.
+He also served as the chair for the Zoology Section of the 2004 meeting of the Tennessee Academy of Science, and is currently the Vice President of the Tennessee Herpetological Society.

 From the Cumberland University YouTube Channel: